devopshobbies/devops-gpt/README.md

 This project helps you to balance your daily work as a DevOps engineer, from simple bug fixes to project template generation.<br />
 you don't need to search on Google for some routine jobs and it helps you with a robust prompt to simplify your career.

+## How it works?
+This is a wrapper between DevOps engineers and large language models like GPT-4-mini.
+The main strength of it is prompt engineering.<br />
+We have developed some (Extendable) prompt-driven solutions with a simplified interface for the DevOps process cost reduction.<br />
+### Components
+We run our services using docker-compose (the main Fast-API-based backend and MongoDB), so we package all dependencies and don't use any external service.<br />
+The second one is Mongodb. we need to save the prompt and GPT-4_mini response in the Mongo document for future use. (for example, fine-tuning the other model with our data) <br />

 ## ToolChain
 1. Python
 2. Docker